 We created a detailed clickable prototype before any design work started.

 This allowed us to refine various user journeys from desktop to mobile quickly and easily - finding the best possible solution for a variety of user types.

-This process allowed us to work collaboratively with the client to try ideas out, explore different approaches and then refine the prototype to find the best route for the target audiences before build.
+It also allowed us to work collaboratively with the client to try ideas out, explore different approaches and then refine the prototype to find the best route for the target audiences before build.

 We applied Episerver’s CMS technology to make the site perform perfectly, enable full control by the PegasusLife team and provide a class-leading digital marketing platform for fresh, SEO optimised content.

 With tablets being the most popular browsing device for our primary audience, creating an equally rich mobile experience was essential to meet the demands.

 We maintaining the unique appeal of each property, preserving their individual identities within a single overarching PegasusLife brand experience.

 We learnt that tools like sharing and sorting by geography were important to our two audiences so they have been implemented from day one.
 The next phase includes interactive floor plans, comparison and saving functionality.

 From the online browsing experience to viewing a property, people are always served a high-end experience.
 We took away all barriers to purchase.